Prime Minister of Mongolia Oyun-Erdene Wants to Get the Country Out of Pandemic Slowdown

 The years 2022 and 2023 are expected to be active for legislative activity.

 In view of the off-election season, the pace of regulatory and policy reforms is projected to pick up.

 To that effect, the ruling party lawmakers met leaders of political parties without parliamentary seats to consult on the review of the upcoming political and election campaign financing law.

 The MEF opened up forward-looking thinking in policy circles in Ulaanbaatar.
 It focused on energy, border bottleneck, industrialization, rural development, green growth, and government reforms.

 The underpinning agenda of Mongolian Economic Forum is Oyun Erdene’s New Revival Policy along with the Vision 2050.

-Ending a dispute with Rio Tinto was a game changer and a major accomplishment by Oyun-Erdene.
-Now he’ll need to do more for building good relations and trust with international investors.
+Ending a conflict with Rio Tinto was a game changer and a significant achievement for Oyun-Erdene.
+He will now need to do more to establish strong ties and confidence with international investors.

-MEF in April and its follow-up actions are expected to be Oyun-Erdene's road map for post-COVID economic recovery as the country is hobbled by rising inflation, oil prices, supply chain disruptions and border bottleneck.
+MEF's April meeting and subsequent steps are expected to serve as Oyun-Erdene's road map for post-COVID economic recovery, as the country is hampered by growing inflation, oil prices, supply chain disruptions, and border bottlenecks with China.

-With his super-majority control of the parliament for another two years, Oyun-Erdene is free to push any legislative change he wants.
+With a super-majority in parliament for the next two years, Oyun-Erdene is free to pursue any legislative change he desires.